J Louisa Benitez

 As a Washington State Certified Spanish and Portuguese Interpreter since the 1990's, I began networking with other interpreters in 1994.
-For more than two decades as an Interpreter Services Referral Agency Owner I have processed communication between healthcare organizations, law enforcement, school districts and a variety of government agencies and businesses - and the Foreign Language Interpreters who serve them.
+For more than two decades as an Interpreter Services Referral Agency owner I have processed communication between healthcare organizations, law enforcement, school districts and a variety of government agencies and businesses - and the spoken language interpreters who serve them.
 I have been considered a leader in the Interpreter Services industry in shaping how interpreters are viewed and treated as professionals.
-I participated in several "firsts" in the Pacific Northwest, including developing of one of the first authorized medical interpreter tests on behalf of interpreters serving the Department of Social and Health Services in 1995, participating in early forums concerning interpreter services, testifying in our state Capitol about foreign language interpreter services, and assisting with client-supported Interpreter Training.
+I participated in several "firsts" in the Pacific Northwest, including developing of one of the first state-authorized medical interpreter tests on behalf of interpreters serving the Department of Social and Health Services in 1995, participating in early forums concerning interpreter services, testifying in our state capitol about foreign language interpreter services, and assisting with client-supported Interpreter Training.
 I have also assisted DSHS and Hopelink in training both medical and social services providers regarding compliance issues concerning the use of interpreters and their compliance with JCAHO and Risk Management protocol.

 Our Interpreter Referral Agency was the first in the Pacific Northwest to develop an acceptable Interpreter HIPAA agreement in response to the passage of the Health Insurance Portability and Accountability Act.